ucsdEd711/lab3/Lab report 2.md

 ![Image](lab2_1_3.png)

 The "search" get called, it searchs which words contain "app" and show us.
-As we can see, both pineapple and aplle contain "app".
+As we can see, both pineapple and apple contain "app".
 ![Image](lab2_1_4.png)

 # Part 2